Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-03/README.md

 The Ball, Birck, and Paddle all use x and y properties.
 Classes can have a super/parent class.
 Superclasses provide base functionality.
 Child classes can extend another class to inherit this functionality.

-In this project, the Brick, Ball, and Paddle all have the same properties: x and y.
+In this project, the Brick, Ball, and Paddle all have the same properties: x and `y`.
 You can create a base class with thee properties and extend this class to create the Ball, Paddle, and Brick.

 Start with this: